15 Best Live Streaming Encoder Software + Hardware Solutions

 Teradek technology offers various video recording and encoding solutions and is used around the world by professional and amateur broadcasters to capture and share content.

-Unlike many other hardware video encoders available for live-streaming platforms, Teradek’s streaming video encoding products are light and sleek.
-Some are built with portable chassis designed especially for remote location streaming experiences.
+TeraDek offers compact encoding hardware called Prism that is perfect for live streaming on the move.
+Unlike many other hardware encoders on the market, their products are light and sleek.
+Some are built with portable chassis for exceptional remote location streaming experiences.

 • Sleek design